 Manners & Etiquette - General

-Manners and Etiquette are what distinguish us from the apes (and a good many of our fellow human beings too).
 "Manners maketh the man," is a phrase not used much these days.
-The basics have been largely forgotten.
-The older generation may well remember some of the following:
+The basics of etiquette have been largely forgotten by the younger generation.

 Don't point - it's rude